oMaN-Rod/svelte-persisted-state/README.md

 - Cookies are sent with every HTTP request to your domain
 - Cookie expiration can be customized with the `cookieExpireDays` option

+#### Browser Limitations

+**Important:** Modern browsers enforce a maximum cookie expiration limit:

+- **Chrome (since August 2022)** and other modern browsers cap cookie expiration at **400 days maximum**
+- Cookies requesting longer expiration are automatically reduced to 400 days
+- This limit is part of the updated HTTP cookie specification (RFC 6265bis)

 ### Storage Comparison

 | Feature            | localStorage                | sessionStorage          | cookies                  |